vladbol/openvision-development-platform/README.md

 * Do we provide support for self-building?
 No!
 We prefer to work on our projects.
 * Do we need more Vision Developers?
 Absolutely yes!
 Contribute to our git and we contact you!
 * Do we need more Vision Testers?
 Absolutely yes!
 Test our images and report bugs, help us grow you'll see the title flows.
+* Do we support our image in multiboot situations?
+No!
+Check about screen and if our module is not loaded then you're on your own!

 If you see your model in https://github.com/OpenVisionE2/openvision-development-platform/blob/develop/README.md it means there will be Open Vision for it otherwise read https://forum.openvision.tech/viewtopic.php?f=2&t=30 and don't spam the board!